bradlindblad/tidyUSDA/README.md

-# Get all parameter names for the 'program' field
+# View all parameter names for the 'program' field
-all.program <- tidyUSDA::getAllProgram(key)
-View(all.program)
+View(allProgram)